jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_cloudfutureincompatibility.md

 ---

-To resolve this alarm and continue to use Spotlight Cloud, upgrade Spotlight Enterprise to the latest version before the expiry date.

-Otherwise, to resolve this alarm, disable uploads to Spotlight Cloud.
+Upgrade to the latest Spotlight Enterprise version before the expiry date to continue using Spotlight Cloud.

-1. Open the Spotlight Client
-1. Click **Configure \| Diagnostic server**.
-3. De-select the option to **Upload data to Spotlight Cloud**

 {% include links.html %}